 During week 13 of your pregnancy, your baby's organ systems continue to mature and develop.
-As with other earlier weeks, week 13 is no exception when it comes to rapid growth and huge developmental strides.
+As with other earlier weeks, week 13 sees rapid growth and huge developmental strides.

-In addition to fetal growth and development, your placenta is growing and now weighs approximately 1 oz.
-You can expect to have a 1-2 lb placenta when the baby is born.1
+In addition to fetal growth and development, your placenta is growing and now weighs approximately 1 ounce.
+You can expect to have a 1-2 pound placenta when the baby is born.

 Symptoms at 13 weeks pregnant

-At this stage of your pregnancy, you may begin to experience physical symptoms such as heartburn.
+At this stage of your pregnancy, you may continue to experience physical pregnancy symptoms such as:

 - Breast changes and tenderness